adanngrha/adann/README.md

 # Hello There! :wave:
-## Welcome to my github profile! :smile:
+## Welcome to my github profile!
 ![](https://visitor-badge.glitch.me/badge?page_id=adanngrha)

-## About Me :sunglasses:
+## About Me

-* :boy: My name is Ardana but my friends called me Adan
+* :boy: Just called me Adan.
-* :mortar_board: I'm a Undergraduate Informatics Engineering Student at PLN Institute of Technology (currently on the second year!)
+* :mortar_board: I'm a Undergraduate Informatics Engineering Student at PLN Institute of Technology, currently on my second year.
-* :bar_chart: Backend Engineering Enthusiast!
-* :muscle: I'm a hardworker, fast learner, and I always eager to learn more about technology especially in the world of computer science
+* :muscle: I'm a hardworker, fast learner, and always eager to learn more.

-## Currently studying and having big interest in:
+## Currently studying and having big interest in

-* :earth_asia: Web Development (More into backend side).
-I'm focusing on server side framework such as Flask, Laravel, and Node.js.
+* :hammer_and_wrench::gear: Software Engineering.

 ## Tech Skills